mightyaleksey/webpack-shims/readme.md

 webpack-shims
 =============

 Small example to illustrate enormous bundle size.
+See the details at https://github.com/webpack-contrib/style-loader/issues/194

 ## description